Primordial Black-Hole-Based Pathways to Little Red Dots: More details on the hierarchical formation scenario

 In this appendix we provide additional details on the hierarchical merger scenario discussed in the main text, and quantify the probability that a purely hierarchical growth process can assemble the $10^7\,M_\odot$ BH associated with QSO1.

 We estimate the probability of forming such a BH through a runaway process starting from PBHs of mass $M_\PBH=10^3\,M_\odot$.
 As discussed in the main text, we consider either a democratic growth scenario, in which the BH mass doubles at each merger, or an oligarchic case, in which a single runaway proceeds by repeatedly merging with single $10^3\,M_\odot$ PBHs.
 These models bracket the lower and upper bounds of the hierarchical merger efficiency $\epsilon_\text{ HM}(v_\text{ esc})$, defined as the probability that the merger chain reaches $10^7\,M_\odot$, without ejecting the runaway remnant, for a given escape velocity $v_\text{ esc}$ of the DM environment within which these objects reside.
-A successful sequence requires either $10^3\,M_\odot\cdot 2^{N_\text{ PBH}}=10^7\,M_\odot$ (democratic) or $10^3\,M_\odot \cdot N_\text{ PBH}=10^7\,M_\odot$ (oligarchic), implying a minimum cluster size of about $N_\text{ PBH}\simeq10^4$ PBHs.
+Defining $N_\text{ m}$ as the number of mergers in each scenario, a successful sequence requires either $10^3\,M_\odot\cdot 2^{N_\text{ m}}=10^7\,M_\odot$ (democratic) or $10^3\,M_\odot \cdot N_\text{ m}=10^7\,M_\odot$ (oligarchic), implying in both cases a minimum cluster size of about $N_\text{ PBH}\simeq10^4$ PBHs.
 While increasing the number of objects would facilitate mergers in dense environments, such configurations are statistically disfavored by current observational bounds on the PBH abundance, as we discussed in the main text.

 Within these simulations, we assume an exponential runaway time growth and a constant escape velocity.
 PBHs are assumed to be nonspinning at formation~\cite{DeLuca:2019buf, Mirbabayi:2019uph}, but we consistently track their spin growth during the hierarchical evolution (we assume all BHs have the same spin magnitudes after each merger and randomize over orientations in the democratic scenario).
 Furthermore, we compute the merger remnant properties using numerical relativity fitting formulae~\cite{Varma:2020nbm,Varma:2019csw, Islam:2025drw}, and terminate the hierarchical merger process whenever the gravitational wave recoil exceeds the escape velocity.
 This model is optimistic, as it neglects the dynamical friction return timescale of slightly kicked runaway objects not completely ejected from the halo.
+We also neglect three-body ejection mechanisms, which could enhance the removal rate of BHs from dense environments, thereby suppressing hierarchical growth~\cite{DallAmico:2023neb}.
+This effect would make our argument even stronger.
 Our results are averaged over 100 realizations for 50 selected values of $v_\text{ esc}$.